Caso Avícola Villalobos

 Court's Analysis

 Parallel BDT Investments, Inc. enforcement.
-The court took judicial notice of an enforcement proceeding in the Twelfth Circuit Civil Court: BDT Investments, Inc. v.
-Lisa, S.A., with an attachment of $19,184,680.00.
+The court took judicial notice of a parallel enforcement proceeding in the Twelfth Circuit Civil Court, <law id="pty-31638-12" />, in which BDT Investments, Inc. holds an attachment against Lisa, S.A. for $19,184,680.00.
 Rather than obstructing the set-off, this circumstance supported it: Villamorey, S.A. held priority by virtue of its earlier precautionary measure, and satisfying its smaller debt through set-off would not prejudice BDT's position.
 The Twelfth Court would simply need to adjust its enforcement accordingly.

 Practical effect.
 The set-off extinguished the judgment without liquidating Lisa, S.A.'s shareholdings in the seven Guatemalan subsidiaries of the Avícola Villalobos group, preserving assets whose value far exceeded the judgment amount.